Albert Macovski

 Albert Macovski is an American Professor (Emeritus) at Stanford University, known for his many innovations in the area of imaging, particularly in the medical field.

-He graduated from NYU Poly.
+Education

+Macovski graduated from NYU Poly in 1953 and got his PhD from Stanford University for research supervised by Joseph W. Goodman.

+Research and career

-He has over 150 patents and has authored over 200 technical articles.
+Macovski has over 150 patents and has authored over 200 technical articles.
 His innovations include the single-tube color camera and real-time phased array imaging for ultrasound.
 He has also made significant contributions to magnetic resonance imaging (MRI), computerized axial tomography (CAT scans), and digital radiography.
+His former doctoral students include John M. Pauly.

+Awards and honors

-His honors include Founding Fellow of the American Institute for Medical and Biological Engineering, the IEEE Zworykin Award, and the gold medal of the International Society of Magnetic Resonance.
+Macovski's honors include founding fellow of the American Institute for Medical and Biological Engineering, the IEEE Zworykin Award, and the gold medal of the International Society of Magnetic Resonance.